updated 05/11/25

 - We do not want body shaming – of any type – to be part of anyone’s fat swim experience

 If you have any questions or issues about the appropriateness or behavior of some particular person at some particular swim session please speak privately to someone on the Coordinating Committee.
-[Contact Us] At least one of us should be at nearly every swim.
+[Contact Us] At least one of us should be at every swim.